1978 Indianapolis 500

 The 62nd 500 Mile International Sweepstakes was held at the Indianapolis Motor Speedway in Speedway, Indiana on Sunday, May 28, 1978.
 Danny Ongais dominated the early stages of the race but eventually dropped out with a blown engine.
 Al Unser Sr. dominated the second half, and held a large lead late in the race.
 However, Unser bent the front wing of his Lola during a pit stop on lap 180, causing his handling to go away over the final twenty laps.
 Second place Tom Sneva charged to catch Unser's crippled Lola but came up 8 seconds short at the finish line – the second-closest finish in Indy history to that point.
 Unser held off the challenge, and became a three-time winner of the 500.
 It was Al Unser's third Indy victory in the decade of the 1970s, and the fifth of nine overall victories by the Unser family.

 Al Unser Sr. entered the month having won the 1977 California 500 at Ontario the previous September.
-Later in the 1978 season, Unser would go on to win the Pocono 500 and the California 500, sweeping the "triple crown" of Indy car racing.
-As of 2019 he is the only driver in history to do so in the same season, and coupled with the win at Ontario in 1977, set a record by winning four straight 500-mile Indy car races.
+Later in the 1978 season, Unser would go on to win the Pocono 500 and the California 500 again, sweeping the "triple crown" of Indy car racing for 1978.
+As of 2015 (the last year there was a "Triple Crown") Unser is the only driver in history to win all three 500-mile "triple crown" races in the same season, and coupled with the win at Ontario in 1977, set a record by winning four straight 500-mile Indy car races.